corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 }
 ```

-In Corda 4, this process was more complicated as you needed a Java or Kotlin application to run the RPCClient.
-The Corda 5 Developer Preview simplifies the process as you can run the RPCClient easily with JavaScript.
+In Corda 4, this process was more complicated because you needed a Java or Kotlin application to run the RPCClient.
+In the Corda 5 Developer Preview, you can run the RPCClient easily with JavaScript.

 The `parametersInJson` field includes all parameters that the flow takes in.
 You must create a JSON string with another JSON inside it, then escape all the characters that matter.
 For each parameter and its value, insert `\` before the each `"`.